LeSuisse/challenges/README.md

 * Step 2: Capture the cookie of a super admin

-The super admin come to the admin page every 30 seconds and does not have Flash installed (we are in 2015 for for crying out loud!).
+The super admin come to the admin page every 30 seconds and does not have Flash installed (we are in 2015 for Christ's sake!).

 ## How to start it
 You need to have Docker and Docker Compose installed.